diegosanchez/bob-2021--combining-clojure-spec-with-design-recipes/README.md

 For the sake of simplicity:
 - Money amounts are represented as integers.
 - the Transaction record can only have one amount per transaction.
+- we have published a plausible solution (definitely, not the only possible one!) on branch`solution/aPossibleOne`.

 ---